allegient-labs/candidate-test-service/README.md

 This is a SpringBoot application.
 To run it:

-- Build with Maven (mvn clean install)
+- Build using Maven with => `mvn clean install`
-- Start it with java -jar candidate-test-service-1.0.0-SNAPSHOT.jar
+- Start it with `java -jar candidate-test-service-1.0.0-SNAPSHOT.jar`
-- Test it in a browser with http://localhost:8080/quote?symbols=goog,aapl
+- Test it in a browser with `http://localhost:8080/quote?symbols=goog,aapl`

 Any number of symbols can be entered on the URL.

 IMPORTANT DISCLAIMER: the data returned from this service is completely random and does not represent actual stock quotes in any way.

+## Troubleshooting

+* What to do if the project compiles/builds using Maven but shows errors in IDE?
+  * This is probably because Project Lombok integration with IDEs.
+Follow the IDE instruction at [this link](https://projectlombok.org/download.html).